 The Prix Pictet has a unique mandate — to use the power of photography to communicate crucial messages to a global audience; and it aims to uncover photographs that communicate an important message about global environmental and social issues with the broad theme of sustainability.

 Since it was established, the Prix Pictet has become one of the world's most important champions of photography and sustainability.
 The first two cycles of the Prix Pictet have surpassed expectations and the prize now plays to a global audience of over 400 million.

 The Prix Pictet has two elements: the prize of CHF 100,000 awarded to the photographer who, in the opinion of the independent jury, has produced a series of work that speaks most powerfully to the theme of the award; and the Commission, awarded by the Partners of the Pictet Group, in which a nominated photographer is invited to undertake a field trip to a region where Pictet is supporting a sustainability project.

 Each cycle has a specific theme.
-The first five cycles were Water, Earth, Growth, Power and Consumption.
-Previous winners have been Michael Schmidt (5th cycle, Consumption), Luc Delahaye (4th cycle, Power), Mitch Epstein (3rd cycle, Growth), Nadav Kander (2nd cycle, Earth), Benoit Aquin (1st cycle, Water).
+The first six cycles were Disorder, Consumption, Power, Growth, Earth and Water.
+Previous winners have been Valérie Belin (6th cycle, Disorder), Michael Schmidt (5th cycle, Consumption), Luc Delahaye (4th cycle, Power), Mitch Epstein (3rd cycle, Growth), Nadav Kander (2nd cycle, Earth), Benoit Aquin (1st cycle, Water).